Chemical Delignification Perth

 Softwood and Chemical Delignification

 Newer homes using softwood battens however are already showing signs of chemical delignification Perth after as little as 7 years.
-This is because the tiles these days are nowhere near the standard the were years ago.
+This is because the tiles these days are nowhere near the standard that were years ago.

 Examples of Areas Prone to Delignification

 Another believed the (unconfirmed) cause of chemical delignification is the release of gases into the roof loft space.
 This may include the slow combustion stove gases or perforations from ducting and flued gas appliances.
+One we do know that accelerates the process is old hot water systems in the roof cavity.

 Is Chemical Delignification A Structural Defect?

+Yes, Chemical Delignification is a major structural defect as it affects the roof frame, starting firstly with the roof tile battens.
+As you read further you will see how roof tile battens are a structural element of a home as they are part of the roof frame.
 Chemical delignification is a very common problem associated with Timber Roof Battens on clay or Terracotta Roof Tile homes.
 When identified within the roof cavity whilst conducting a Pre-Purchase Building Inspection.
 Although Chemical Delignification will eventually affect all timbers in the roof frame.
 Structural Timber Battens, as mentioned above are connected to the Terracotta Roof Tiles and leech the moisture from the clay.
 Clay is carrying salts and other chemicals that break down the natural lignin in the timber.
 If for instance, a timber-framed roof had Structural Timber Battens and a Tiled Roof Covering.
 One could fairly assume that Roof Collapse could occur with Significant Chemical Delignification.

 What Timbers is Chemical Delignification Found In?